backlineint/webcomponents-wtf/slides/presentation.md

 [.column]
 ## Brian Perry
-* Lead Front End Dev at Bounteous
+* Front End Architect at Bounteous
 * Rocking the Chicago ‘burbs
 * Lover of all things components... and Nintendo

+@bricomedy

 [.column]